olegdulin/serverside-node-interview/modules/README.md

 ## Building and publishing a module

 * Under what circumstances would you build a module?
-* Describe steps to build a module from start to finish
+* Describe steps to build and publish a module from start to finish

 ## Troubleshooting npm errors